 - You may not overnight camp.

-- You must keep pets on a leash while in the Visitor Center complex (which includes Airport Rd), or on any trail, parking area, boat ramp or boardwalk.
+- You must keep pets on a leash while in the Visitor Center complex (which includes Airport Rd and the nearby Hiking & Biking Trail), or on any trail, parking area, boat ramp or boardwalk.

 - You may collect berries, fruit and nuts for personal use.